 Codecademy is indisputably the most famous website to teach you to code interactively, thanks to its helpful interface and well-structured courses.

 Inside each lesson is a panel that explains necessary code and instruction.
 Another panel allows you to get your hands dirty by writing acceptable code, then checking if you are doing the right thing.
 Don’t worry about making mistakes, as both instruction and code panels will warn you of errors, and provide hints.
 It is as if there’s a kind teacher right beside you.

-Almost all courses are aggressively polished with impressive design and informative screencasts, though the challenges after the screencast might bit a bit hard for amateurs.
+Almost all courses are aggressively polished with impressive design and informative screencasts, though the challenges after the screencast might be a bit hard for amateurs.
 Luckily, there are hints and answers to refer to.
-While most of the offered courses are free, certain ones will require you to spend $25/month to access the entire course including all screencasts and challenges, and also all other courses in Code School.
+While most of the offered courses are free, certain ones will require you to opt for paid subscription to access the entire course including all screencasts and challenges, and also all other courses in Code School.

-Other than the course mentioned above, you must sign up first with $25 per month to continue your learning journey, but it’s a perfect site to learn basic game programming effectively.
+Other than the course mentioned above, you must sign up for a monthly subscription to continue your learning journey, but it’s a perfect site to learn basic game programming effectively.

 Structured Query Language (SQL) is just a language purely designed to store and retrieve data from a database, so imagine the boredom you will experience when programming a warehouse.
 Yet SQLZOO wants you to learn SQL happily with its interactive interface and smileys.